Public electricity supplier: Manweb

 Formerly the Merseyside and North Wales Electricity Board.
 Manweb plc was acquired by Scottish Power in 1995.
 Scottish Power was in turn acquired by the Spanish energy utility Iberdrola during 2017, although it continues to use Scottish Power branding on domestic sales of gas and electricity.
 The DNO for the area is SP Manweb plc, a subsidiary of SP Energy Networks.

 Midlands Electricity

 Formerly the Midlands Electricity Board.
 Originally acquired in 1996 by a consortium of US companies GPU and Cinergy, after a bid by Powergen was blocked by government.
 The electricity retail business was sold to National Power in 1999 and continues under the Npower brand.

 The distribution business that remained was purchased by Powergen in 2004 and merged with that of East Midlands Electricity to form Central Networks.
 In 2011 the combined operation was sold and became part of Western Power Distribution.

 Northern Electric

 Formerly the North Eastern Electricity Board.
-The electricity distribution business is operated by CE Electric UK, a subsidiary of MidAmerican Energy Holdings Company.
+The electricity distribution business is operated by Northern Powergrid, a subsidiary of Berkshire Hathaway Energy.
 The successor company to the retail supply business is npower UK.